kiedtl/website/src/content/blog/onshell.md

 2. **Portability**: As long as you don't use shell specific features (such as the so-called `bashisms`, but which are really `kshisms`), your scripts are certain to work across multiple shells. [^7]
-3. **Speed**: Fine, shell scripts are slow, but they're much caster than, say, Python.
+3. **Speed**: Fine, shell scripts are slow, but they're much faster than, say, Python.
 (Just try using the Python REPL on a really slow machine, like a Raspberry Pi Zero.
 Python takes ages just to start, while bash, whose own *documentation* describes as "too big and too slow", starts virtually